PSU-Research-Computing/dkmonitor/README.rst

 Features:
 =========
-- Scan a disk or directory for general usage stats as well as individual user stats
+- Scans a disk or directory for general usage stats as well as individual user stats
 - Stores directory and user stats in a postgresql database for later analisys.
+- Can view usage stats on specific users or systems via the command line
-- Can to push email notifications to users who are not following the speficied usage rules.
+- Can to push email notifications to users who are not following the speficied usage rules
-- Can automatically move all old files to a new location
+- Can automatically move all old files to a new location, mirroring the directory structure
 - Can automatically delete old files on a disk
+- Works accross multiple separate systems

 Installation and Setup:
 =======================